wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 !!! note

-    Note that the size of the images you use will affect the overall UI of your product.
+    The size of the images you use will affect the overall UI of your product.

-    **Example**: If the height of the product logo image exceeds 28 pixels, you must adjust the `          main.css         ` file in the
+    For example, if the height of the product logo image exceeds 28 pixels, you must adjust the `          main.css         ` file in the
     `          org.wso2.<product-name>.styles_<version-name>.jar/web/styles/css/         `